JustinGatonby/UndervaluedPropertyKNN/README.md

 * Observations meeting certain conditions are removed, as a result, the data set is reduced to 1324 observations.

 ## Data Visualisation and Analysis
-* Visualisation is conducted using functions from the *ggplot2* package.
+* Visualisation is primarily conducted using functions from the *ggplot2* package.
+* Important attributes are plotted to find which are most informative.
+* Concluded that a kNN model would be most effective at predicting property prices.

+## Modelling